lichess-org/mobile/README.md

 Then run on your device:

 ```
-flutter run -d <my_device>
+fvm flutter run -d <my_device>
 ```

 You can find more information about emulators [in the wiki](https://github.com/lichess-org/mobile/wiki/Setting-up-device-emulators).

-You can find more information about the `flutter run` command by running `flutter run --help`.
+You can find more information about the `fvm flutter run` command by running `fvm flutter run --help`.

 ## Internationalisation